iotechgr/couch-db-api/docs/README.md

 | `group`          | bool    | `false`  | Group reduce output by key.                                        |
 | `group_level`    | int     | —        | For composite keys, group at the Nth element.                      |

 > **Default freshness recommendation:** use `update=lazy` for dashboards and analytics, `update=true` only when you must see the absolute latest message.
-With ~115M documents and continuous writes, blocking on index refresh can stall the request for seconds.
+With millions of documents and continuous writes, blocking on index refresh can stall the request for seconds.

 ### Pagination